Drive By Downloads

 Drive-By Download Attacks are when an attacker can get a user to download software by simply visiting a website.
 The user only has to “drive-by” for the download to take place.

 There are many channels for distributing drive-by downloads.
 Online advertising networks were once the most popular.
-An attacker would sneak a malicious ad into a ad network and it would be widely distributed by reputable, high-traffic sites.
+An attacker would sneak a malicious ad into an ad network and it would be widely distributed by reputable, high-traffic sites.
 Starting around 2012, additional quality controls were put in place to make it more difficult.
 Sites which serve lower-quality ads with less quality control still exist.
 Often these begin with a pop-up window telling the user that a virus has been detected on their computer and offering to perform a free virus scan.
 Another popular way to bring in victims is to send out phishing emails with links to attacker-controlled websites.

 The most dangerous type of distribution is from third-party websites which have been compromised by attackers and perform drive-by downloads on all of their visitors.